At the heart of Bethany’s mission are Christian faith and values.

 All students are welcomed and encouraged to attend our daily Chapel Service in Trinity Chapel.
 The service is held at 10 a.m. each day that classes are in session.
 During this fifteen-minute service, the Bethany community gathers in worship to learn from the teachings and events of the Bible, sing hymns, and pray together.
 See our Chapelcast page for video and audio archives of services.

-Bible studies will be conducted at regularly scheduled times and locations announced by the Chaplain.
+Bible studies are conducted at regularly scheduled times and locations announced by the Chaplain via email and daily bulletin.
 These provide students with opportunities to hear, discuss, and raise questions about the teachings of God’s Word.

 Christ in the Classroom